I’d rather drop out of university than have to self-isolate in halls again

 At home my mind doesn’t suddenly stop, I don’t suddenly stop thinking about how bad my time at university was, or how bad it might be in the future.
 I have a really great support system around me, I’m very close with my family and friends.
 I talk to my mum about everything and I am always open with her.
 But as much as she helps me, she’s not a professional.

-Earlier this week I got in contact with my university’s counselling service and sent off a form, but I just received an email saying the waiting list is four weeks for regular counselling.
+I got in contact with my university’s counselling service and sent off a form, but I received an email saying the waiting list is four weeks for regular counselling.
 They’ve offered “book on the day” appointments, although I’m not sure how helpful these will be because I feel I would need prolonged help rather than just a phone call.